Determinant of a 2×2 Matrix

 Example 3: Evaluate the determinant of the matrix below.

-Make sure to remember the rule in subtracting numbers.
-That is, when you subtract, change the operation from subtraction to addition but you must switch the sign of the number directly found to its right.
-Other than that, proceed as usual.
+Make sure to remember the rules on how to subtract integers.
+That is, when you subtract integers, you change the operation from subtraction to addition but you must switch the sign of the number directly found to its right (it’s called the

 Example 4: Evaluate the determinant of the matrix below.